ErnestOrt/java-workflow-engine/README.md

 To create your own workflow follow these steps:

-1. Inside `com.ernest.javaworkflowengine.tasks` create your tasks extending them from the `BaseTaks`.
+1. Inside `com.ernest.javaworkflowengine.tasks` create your tasks extending them from the `BaseTask`.
 Doing that, you will have to *Override* `executeTaskLogic` method.
 Is here where you have to set the *business logic*.
 Once you have created all your tasks, you are ready to define your own worflow.

 ```java
 public class Task1 extends BaseTask {